 Here’s my impressive-sounding bio.
 Please use this one for professional stuff:

-Brant Hansen is an author, nationally syndicated radio host, and advocate for healing children with correctible disabilities through CURE International.
+Brant Hansen is an author, nationally syndicated radio host, and advocate for healing children through CURE International.

-He’s won multiple “personality of the year” awards for his work on his offbeat and quirky radio show, which airs on more than 200 stations.
-His podcast with his friend and radio producer, Sherri Lynn (“The Brant and Sherri Oddcast”) has been downloaded millions of times.
+He’s won national “personality of the year” awards for his work on his offbeat and quirky radio show, which airs on more than 200 stations.
+His podcast with his friend and radio producer, Sherri Lynn (“The Brant and Sherri Oddcast”) has been downloaded more than 10 million times.

-He leverages his radio platform to advance the healing work of CURE, a global ministry of hospitals and programs that offer healing for children.
+He leverages his radio platform to advance the healing work of CURE, which provides life-changing surgeries for children with treatable conditions.

 His first book, Unoffendable, has prompted a national discussion on the idea of forgiveness, and our culture’s embrace of self-righteous anger.

 His second book, both provocative and very personal, is Blessed are the Misfits: Great News for Those Who Are Introverts, Spiritual Strugglers, or Just Feel Like They’re Missing Something.
 In this book, Hansen addresses his own, and many others’, inability to “feel God’s presence”, and how God might Himself feel about that.

 His latest, The Truth About Us: The Very Good News About How Very Bad We Are, hit bestseller lists in spring/summer of 2020.